AE Divisional News

 - NOTE: When setting a hearing online, the order setting hearing is immediately uploaded for signature (be sure to hit the submit button 2 times).
 DO NOT DO A NOTICE FOR A SPECIAL SET HEARING.
 The online scheduling system does not allow you to hold dates, so you must be sure the date is coordinated with all parties prior to setting the hearing.
 All motions must be filed and docketed with the clerk prior to scheduling a special set hearing.
 All orders must include the motion filing date.

 - Orders/dismissals/judgments, etc. must be in WORD FORMAT with the case style & case number on the left margin.
-Do not use tables or marcos with the case style or attorney names.
+Do not use tables or macros with the case style or attorney names.

 - To submit your order/judgment: Log on to the NEW 15th Judicial Circuit website and click View All Web Applications under Circuit Web Applications then click online services and sign in with user name and password, then case number and follow the prompts.
 Pick the 3rd option: Upload a Proposed Order.